CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

     A loop can only have one of the ``value``, ``range``, ``until``, ``do_until``.

-There are a lot of usecases for looping with various features.
+There are a lot of use cases for looping with various features.
 Examples can be found below.

 .. code-block:: YAML